How to Introduce Yourself in an Interview

 7. Introduce yourself further, if required

-At this point many interviewers will launch into the interview and start asking you questions.
+At this point, many interviewers will launch into the interview and start asking you questions.
 If this happens, let the interviewer lead your discussion and answer the questions to the best of your ability.
 However, if the interviewer doesn't start asking questions, you can introduce yourself further.
 Give a brief summary that includes your relevant professional experience and interest in the job.

-For example, you might say ‘I'm a retail assistant with more than 10 years experience working in fashion.
+For example, you might say ‘I'm a retail assistant with more than 10 years of experience working in fashion.
 Over that time I've worked on the shop floor, in the fitting rooms and behind the counter, which has given me a really unique perspective on what shoppers look for.
 I'm passionate about the clothes that your shop sells and would love the opportunity to help your customers look their best'.

 You can use a similar approach if the interviewer asks you about yourself.
 This is a common early question during interviews as it helps interviewers learn more about their candidates.
-While your professional background and reasons for wanting the job matter, adding a sentence about your interests outside your career makes your answer feel more personal.
+While your professional background and reasons for wanting the job matter, adding a sentence about your interests outside your career can make your answer feel more personal.
 For example, you might say ‘In my spare time I love photography, experimenting in the kitchen and ten-pin bowling'.

-Tips for introducing yourself in an interview
+Tips for how to introduce yourself in an interview

 These tips can help you when you're introducing yourself in an interview.

-Dress professionally with personality
+Dress professionally with a personality

-The way you dress tells people about your character, so consider what you wear carefully when you're introducing yourself in an interview.
+The way you dress tells people about your character, so consider what you wear carefully when you're preparing for an interview.
 Dress professionally, but try to incorporate some of your personality into your outfit.
 When you wear clothes you feel and look good in, you'll be more confident introducing yourself to interviewers.
 Wearing a tie with the logo of your favourite football team or a dress in your favourite colour are both great ways to inject some personality into your interview outfit.
 Consider the workplace's dress code and corporate culture when you're putting your outfit together.

-Related: What To Wear To a Job Interview
+Related: What to Wear to a Job Interview

 Prepare what to say